vmathmachine/Complex-Numbers/README.md

 This library has been successfully been tested on Windows 10 and Linux Mint (an Ubuntu based distro).
 I see no reason why it shouldn't run on Mac OS or on earlier (or later) versions of Windows, but cannot guarantee it will.

+The latest version of Processing this has been tested on is Processing 3.5.4.

+This library does not depend on any other libraries, excluding of course the built-in java packages (such as java.lang and java.util).

+The most recent version of this library is 1.0.0 (still yet to be officially released).

 # How to Download
 Some of you probably already know this....I didn't.
 So, I'm putting this down for those of you who also struggle with Github.
 Also, just cuz the README file is supposed to tell you how to use the code...and if you can't download it, you can't use it.